 Write a brief “story” that communicates your campaign’s messages and goals to your targets.
 Clearly state the bad actor and the heroes.
 Make sure to spell out the issues you want changed and your proposed resolution.

 Make a list of the specific media outlets which would be most effective in communicating your message and story to your targets and public audience(s), using your organizational list and supporter local contacts.
 Learn more about creating a media list and working with the media.

-Set Tactics and Timeline – Know the difference between a goal and a tactic.
-The goal you choose will determine which tactics you embark upon.
-For example if your goal is to influence the mayor to increase the budget for your local shelter, one tactic might be to have a resident letter-writing action directed to the mayor, your target.
-A tactic that would not make sense would be teaching a 3rd grade class about feral cats and their care, since this tactic will not help you change the mind of your Mayor.
+Set tactics and timeline – Know the difference between a goal and a tactic.
+The goal you choose will determine which tactics you use.
+For example, if your goal is to influence the mayor to increase the budget for your local shelter, one tactic might be to have a resident letter-writing action directed to the mayor.
+A tactic that would not make sense would be spending time and resources to teach a 3rd grade class about cats and their care.
+While impactful in its own way, it does not further your goal of changing the mind of your mayor.